adjust/ios_sdk/README.md

 ---

-You can also choose to integrate the adjust SDK by adding it to your project as a framework.
+You can also choose to integrate the Adjust SDK by adding it to your project as a framework.
 On the [releases page][releases] you can find the following archives:

 * `AdjustSdkStatic.framework.zip`
 * `AdjustSdkDynamic.framework.zip`
 * `AdjustSdkTv.framework.zip`
+* `AdjustSdkIm.framework.zip`

 Since the release of iOS 8, Apple has introduced dynamic frameworks (also known as embedded frameworks).
-If your app is targeting iOS 8 or higher, you can use the adjust SDK dynamic framework.
+If your app is targeting iOS 8 or higher, you can use the Adjust SDK dynamic framework.
 Choose which framework you want to use – static or dynamic – and add it to your project.

-If you are having `tvOS` app, you can use the adjust SDK with it as well with usage of our tvOS framework which you can extract from `AdjustSdkTv.framework.zip` archive.
+If you are having `tvOS` app, you can use the Adjust SDK with it as well with usage of our tvOS framework which you can extract from `AdjustSdkTv.framework.zip` archive.

+If you are having `iMessage` app, you can use the Adjust SDK with it as well with usage of our IM framework which you can extract from `AdjustSdkIm.framework.zip` archive.

 ### <a id="sdk-frameworks"></a>Add iOS frameworks